-With licensed specialists able to undertake bat work in all parts of the UK, we offer a complete service from initial presence/absence surveys to obtaining a European Protected Species Licence where required.
+With licensed specialists able to undertake bat surveys in all parts of the UK, we offer a complete service from initial presence/absence surveys to obtaining a European Protected Species Licence where required.

 A PEA is normally undertaken at an early stage in the site development process to establish the baseline conditions and determine the importance of any ecological features present, therefore allowing an assessment of the likely impacts of any proposed development.